There are two sides to the coin when it comes to call center workforce management (WFM):

 Let the software do the hard work

-That means a solution that integrates with your existing call center software as a minimum.
+That means a solution that integrates with your existing call center software and deploys it quickly to simplify operations from day one.
 All the data you’ve collected over the years will feed into a WFM tool, enabling a swift plan to forecast, schedule, and allocate resources.

 Related: How to Build a High-Performing B2B Call Center